octo-technology/VIO/docs/edge_orchestrator.md

 During the installation of the development environment, the above command will have the following effect:

-A file supervisor.egg-link was created in the supervisor virtual environment with the following content:
+A file edge_orchestrator.egg-link was created in the edge_orchestrator virtual environment with the following content:

-    cat /usr/local/Caskroom/miniconda/base/envs/supervisor/lib/python3.9/site-packages/supervisor.egg-link
+    cat /usr/local/Caskroom/miniconda/base/envs/edge_orchestrator/lib/python3.9/site-packages/edge_orchestrator.egg-link
-    /path/to/project/sources/vio_edge/supervisor
+    /path/to/project/sources/vio_edge/edge_orchestrator

-Thus, thanks to the egg-link, the python module supervisor is properly installed as a library in the virtual environment, but does not require regular repackaging after an update in local.
+Thus, thanks to the egg-link, the python module edge_orchestrator is properly installed as a library in the virtual environment, but does not require regular repackaging after an update in local.

 ** Setuptools "development mode" **